The Sun Never Sets on The British Empire (red sections, circa 1897).

 - New Zealand The other country what kept the Union Flag.

-- The United States of America, that started out as thirteen British colonies and later got into some serious disagreements over taxes, which led to them revolting.
+- The United States of America, which started out as thirteen British colonies.
+They later got into some serious disagreements with Britain over taxation laws and Parliamentary representation, which led to them revolting and ultimately leaving the empire in 1783.

 - An unusual case, The United States left the empire before the Conquest of India, which is why it's not often included in the empire classic.